siucacm/RESTWorkshop/README.md

 <hr>

 ## REST
-REST is an architectural style and is heavily used by web services to communicate.
+REST stands for Representational State Transfer.
+It is an architectural style to be used for creating web services.
+With a RESTful web service, you can exchange information with a computer system on the internet.

-Designed by Roy Fielding in his PhD dissertation.
-It has the following constraints:
+REST was designed by Roy Fielding in his PhD dissertation.
+He designed it with the following architectural style constraints:
 * Client-Server architectural style
 * Stateless
 * Cacheable